-The extent and precision of movements is higher than in the conventional system, allowing superior repeatability, essential character when are welded parts of high responsibility as pipelines.
-Another advantage is that small shifts in the actuator allows large displacements of the tool, so that the system is fast enough to allow weaving, which until now were impossible with the conventional system.
+The extent and precision of movements is higher than in the conventional system, allowing superior repeatability, essential characteristic when parts of high responsibility, such as pipelines, are welded.
+Another advantage is that small shifts in the actuator allow large displacements of the tool, so that the system is fast enough to allow weaving, which until now were impossible with the conventional system.